The Land Between Region is a place of very rich and extraordinary cultural heritage.

 The Mayans once said that the state of the Land is reflected in the state of the Mind and that the state of the Mind is reflected in the state of the Land.
 The landscape and its resources are the foundation for how people live and perceive themselves, and conversely our attitudes and behaviors affect the land.

-Given the diversity and abundance of the nature in The Land Between, this place too has a very rich and extraordinary cultural heritage.
+Given the diversity and abundance of the nature in The Land Between, this place also has a very rich and extraordinary cultural heritage.

 The openness and navigability of the land made it a ready travel route: Indigenous Nations used it as key east-west corridor.
 Early visitors and settlers chose this route to travel from Lake Ontario to reach the Ottawa river such as those during the war of 1812, or like Champlain, who was lead by Mississauga leaders across the region from the Ottawa valley through Paudash Lake and south to the Black River towards Lake Huron.
 Learn more about Champlain here

 This ancient route is also an ancient and sacred journey that is marked by the Pictographs and Petroglyphs.
 These are the largest collection of glyphs in Canada.
 They communicate the sacred Teachings from the Creator.
 They communicate the walk or journey through life with Creator.
 They are living testimonies to the relationship that First Nations have held with Creator since time immemorial.
 These Teachings and this relationship with Creator are honored today.

 It has been said by Indigenous Elders that to live here was to know two worlds and that people had to be smarter but were also richer for it.
 This is because, if medicines were missing in one region, their counterpart could be found in the other region.
 For instance if blueberry was not in abundance, then the strawberry could be substituted.

 The land, being open, supported hunting, and being strewn with waterways and lakes held an ancient fishing economy.
 Here, the American Eel, now extirpated, was within its northernmost range limit, and was a plentiful resource providing both food and tools.
 Learn about the American Eel.